Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

-We describe the hyperparameters we use for the other methods in our experimens: SC, WSC, ACI, DtACI, PID, OCID. \begin{itemize} \item SC: There is no other parameter used for split conformal prediction intervals other than the nominal desired miscoverage level $\alpha = 0.1$ which we keep the same across all methods \item WSC uses the same $\alpha$ and also includes a weighting parameter 0.99 which exponentially weights points as they go further back in time, resulting in recent points having more weight. \item ACI uses the same initial $\alpha = 0.1$ and updates $\alpha_t$ using the same step size $\gamma =0.01$ as well as the same window size $k = 100$ as our method. \item DtACI uses the same $\alpha=0.1$ and also uses default multiple candidate values for step-size $\gamma = [0.001, 0.002, 0.004, 0.008, 0.0160, 0.032, 0.064, 0.128]$. \item PID uses the same initial $\alpha = 0.1$, step size $\gamma = 0.01$, and window size $k =100$.
-Two additional parameters KI and $C_{\text{sat}}$ are estimated with appropriate hypothesized bound $B$ depending on the data, using the default heuristic given in Appendix B of \cite{angelopoulos2023conformal}. \item OCID uses the same $\alpha=0.1$ and decay parameter $0.1$ with the decay weight function given by \cite{angelopoulos2024online} \end{itemize} Furthermore, note that $S^{\text{cal}}$ for our method is a subset of the held-out data which the other methods have full access to, so we do not use additional data relative to the other methods but simply partition it into smaller sets.
+We describe the default hyperparameters we use for the other methods in our experiments: SC, WSC, ACI, DtACI, PID, OCID, ECI. \begin{itemize} \item SC: There is no other parameter used for split conformal prediction intervals other than the nominal desired miscoverage level $\alpha$ (default = 0.1) which we keep the same across all methods \item WSC includes a weighting parameter 0.99 which exponentially weights points as they go further back in time, resulting in recent points having more weight. \item ACI updates $\alpha_t$ using the same default step size $\gamma =0.01$ as well as the same default window size $k = 100$ as our method. \item DtACI uses default multiple candidate values for step-size $\gamma = [0.001, 0.002, 0.004, 0.008, 0.0160, 0.032, 0.064, 0.128]$ as well as a window size which we default to $k=100$. \item ECI uses the same default step size $\gamma = 0.01$. \item PID uses the same default step size $\gamma = 0.01$, and window size $k =100$.
+Two additional parameters KI and $C_{\text{sat}}$ are estimated with appropriate hypothesized bound $B$ depending on the data, using the default heuristic given in Appendix B of \citet{angelopoulos2023conformal}. \item OCID uses decay parameter $0.1$ with the decay weight function given by \citet{angelopoulos2024online} \end{itemize} Furthermore, note that $S^{\text{cal}}$ for our method is a subset of the held-out data which the other methods have full access to, so we do not use additional data relative to the other methods but simply partition it into smaller sets, which has little effect.